ipython/ipython/docs/source/interactive/notebook.rst

     They were last updated for IPython 1.0 release, so update them again for future releases.

-Here is the complete set of keyboard shortcuts available:
+Here is the complete set of available keyboard shortcuts:

 ===============    ==========================
   **Shortcut**            **Action**